Frequently Asked Questions

 Yes this program is completely free.
 All our mentors are volunteers, and there is no fee for being a mentee.

 Please check our Programs page to see when we are accepting new mentor applications.

 No, this is a completely volunteer position

-How would mentees contact a mentor?
+How would mentees contact their mentor?
 Would it be through a chat, emails, or a Zoom meeting?

 This will be decided between you and the mentor you are paired with.
 Generally it is whatever method is easiest.
 We will start with email just to get the two of you connected and then you can decide what you want to use going forward.
-We encourage mentors to try and do an in person meeting at some point (if possible) or a Zoom if in-person is not possible, but regular communication would be done through online chat and/or phone calls.
+We encourage mentors to try and do face to face meetings (ie; Zoom, Google Meet, in-person, etc), but regular communication can also be done through text, online chat and/or phone calls.